ismailazdad/NetflixClone_Capacitor_Android/README.md

 ## Developed functionality

+This repository is an update of [Netflix_clone](https://github.com/ismailazdad/Netflix_clone) developing with React.js with some UI modifications for a better mobile experience.

 Watch the lastest trailers quickly and easily like a famous streaming app.
 Search for a movie , show movie details like casting or production focus on user experience